petersonben50/Everglades/code/2019_binning/2019_binning.md

 (Second moment of truth).
 Before I did, though, I copied the anvio database folder to a new folder (anvioDBs_modified) and modified the new one.
 Then I went ahead and manually binned the hgcA+ bins.
+Notes can be found here:
+`/Users/benjaminpeterson/Documents/research/Everglades/dataEdited/2019_binning/binning_initial/anvioDB_processing/hgcA_binning_notes.xlsx`.

+**Summarize/export curated bins**

+*Rename and summarize bins*

+Fist, I renamed the bins to include the assembly ID.
+These new bins were saved to the refined_and_renamed collection.
+I then summarized the bins to get the output we needed.

+*Pull out DNA files from hgcA+ bins*

+I only pulled out the hgcA+ bins from our binning.
+There are a lot of junky ones in here too, but just going to pull everything out for now.